 Other volunteering opportunities

-We are always grateful for additional help, particularly from skilled volunteers who are happy to work with minimal supervision in areas such as office and administrative work, fund-raising and enhancing our media coverage.
+We are always grateful for additional help, particularly from skilled volunteers who are happy to work with minimal supervision in areas such as office and administrative work, and fund-raising.

 If you would like to help in any of these volunteer roles, please download our Volunteer Enrolment Form and return it to us at firstname.lastname@example.org.
 If you would like to discuss volunteering with us before completing an enrolment form, please call us on 0207 7392965 or pop into the garden for a chat.